Data Imputation with Iterative Graph Reconstruction: Introduction

 \section{Introduction}

-Due to diverse reasons, missing data becomes a ubiquitous problem in many real-life data.
-The missing data can introduce a substantial amount of bias and make most machine learning methods designed for complete data inapplicable~\cite{bertsimas2017predictive}.
+Due to diverse reasons, missing data becomes a ubiquitous problem and It can introduce an amount of bias and make most machine learning methods inapplicable~\cite{bertsimas2017predictive}.
 Missing data has been tackled by direct deletion or by data imputation.
 Deletion-based methods discard incomplete samples and result in the loss of important information especially when the missing ratio is high~\cite{luo2018multivariate}.
-Data imputation is more plausible as it estimates missing data with plausible values based on some statistical or machine learning techniques~\cite{lin2020missing} and allows downstream machine learning methods normal operation with the ``completed" data~\cite{muzellec2020missing}.
+Data imputation is more plausible as it estimates missing data with values based on some statistical or machine learning techniques~\cite{lin2020missing} and allows downstream machine learning methods normal operation with the ``completed" data~\cite{muzellec2020missing}.

 Existing imputation methods discover latent relations in tabular data from different angles and normally with diverse assumptions.
 Simple statistical methods are feature-wise imputation, ignoring relations among features and might bias downstream tasks\cite{jager2021benchmark}.
 Machine learning methods such as k-nearest neighbors~\cite{troyanskaya2001missing} and matrix completion~\cite{hastie2015matrix} can capture higher-order interactions between data from both sample and feature perspectives.
 However, they normally make strong assumptions about data distribution or missing data mechanisms and hardly generalize to unseen samples~\cite{you2020handling}.
 Some solutions, e.g. MIRACLE~\cite{kyono2021miracle}, try to discover causal relations between features which are only small parts of all possible relations.
 GINN~\cite{spinelli2020missing} discovers relations between samples while failing to model relations between samples and features.
 These methods typically fall short since they do not employ a data structure that can simultaneously capture the intricate relations in features, samples, and their combination.